sastraxi/great-bear-hasura/README.md

 * why do I have to delete two yaml files every time I create a migration?
 * singular table names (e.g. `user`) create awkward query names (e.g. `user { ... }` returns multiple users)
 * would be nice to have metadata in the repo rather than in the db
+* ws endpoint is same as http endpoint

 ### Resources